 Smart Suggest: Smart Suggest is powered by Quadency's proprietary Hyper-Parameter Optimization Engine - a technology that leverages a swarm of cloud servers to concurrently process thousands of backtests daily by trying different parameters combinations for each bot.

 Stop Loss Type: Indicate the type of stop-loss to use.
 "Fixed" is set as soon as the first order is made and calculated from the entry price.
-"Trailing" is adjusted in real-time as the market moves (see examples above for more info).
+"Trailing" is adjusted in real-time as the market moves.

 Stop Trigger: The value here determines when the bot should stop buying.
 The two options are Over Time Period and Total Amount to Spend.